4GeeksAcademy/Radamis-exercise-terminal-challenge/thecmdchallenge/kamehameha/dragon-ball-jokes.md

 I don't find Dragon Ball Z jokes to be funny.....
 "Just Saiyan"

 What do Saiyans wear to the beach?
-Trunks.
+Trunks. [   Editado \o/  ]

 What did Vegeta say when he got his tuition bill?
 "It's over 9000"